Skip to content

 Description

-Histogram chart helps grouping numeric data for comparison by quantitative indicators.
-It shows the distribution of values.
+Histogram chart groups numeric data to compare it by quantity.
+It's good for showing the distribution of values.

 TIP